iveevi/zhetapi/README.md

-# ℤHΠ
+# Zhetapi ℤHΠ

-Zhetapi (ℤHΠ) is a C++ math library that is intended to make advanced mathematics in C++ more available to everyone, allowing users to accomplish many things from differentiating functions to solving linear systems.
-The library is built using the modern C++11 standard.
+Zhetapi (ℤHΠ) is a C++ computation library that was built in the hopes of making mathematical computation and algorithmic research more convenient to the users.

+This project is a work in progress.

+## Usage

+The Zhetapi library comes with many abilities.
+We list them below:

+* Evaluation of complex expressions

 ## Most Recent Stable Commit